 - iPhone doesn't come with the optical zoom feature.
 So you can't natively zoom in / zoom out iPhone video.
-However, with the help with application like Wondershare Filmora, you can effortlessly zoom in iPhone videos.
-As described in this article, you can import iPhone 4 video to Wondershare Filmora and zoom in video at your pleasure.
+However, with the help with application like Wondershare Filmora9, you can effortlessly zoom in iPhone videos.
+As described in this article, you can import iPhone 4 video to Wondershare Filmora9 and zoom in video at your pleasure.

 - Make sure the aspect ratio of the zoom-in video is the same with that of the selected output format.

 - Note that the quality of zoom-in video depends on the chosen output format to some extent.
 For example, you have selected small dimensions, but output as large dimensions of video, the quality would not be good.
 In such case, smaller output dimensions are recommended.

 Besides the Pan & zoom effect, Filmora9 provides much more features.
 Watch the video below to check how to edit video with Filmora.

 Product-related questions?
 Speak directly to our Support Team >>